UofA-SPEAR/software/spear_rover/CAN.md

 3) Test the living heck out of everything.

 ## Testing locally (i.e. in a VM)
 You can use a virtual CAN bus to facilitate testing this node.
-Run the `vcan-setup.bash` script within this directory to set one up.
+Run `make setup-vcan` to set one up.
 I reccomend downloading the official [UAVCAN GUI tool](https://uavcan.org/GUI_Tool/Overview/) to send and recieve UAVCAN messages (the bus monitor is particuarly useful).